What Is Exploratory Testing?

 qTest Explorer records the interaction of the user with the application.
 Then, the explorer utilizes the recorded information to create the documents automatically.
 These documents consist of details about the communication amidst the application and the user.

-qTest Explorer supports a variety of technologies and application on the web and the apps of the desktop.
+qTest Explorer supports a variety of technologies and applications on the web and the apps of the desktop.

 qTest Explorer tracks all the steps during the process of execution of the test.
-The tools enables the users to prepare notes and capture the screen while the test is being carried.
+The tools enable the users to prepare notes and capture the screen while the test is being carried.

 Along with this, helps the users to prepare and submit the documents containing the records of defects in a detailed and precise manner to the tools, which detect the defects.

 qTest Explorer creates session reports, which fulfill the requirements of the testing based on the session. and records the tests for their analysis.